 In this case, the driver of the Honda was held liable for failing to yield to oncoming traffic.
 Some witnesses did not come to the same conclusion.
 If it weren’t for existing case law, liability would be much more difficult to determine in these “yellow-light” car crashes.
-And with self-driving cars we don’t have a strong set of existing case law to look to for guidance.
+And with self-driving cars, we don’t have a strong set of existing case laws to look to for guidance.

 Not the First Crash and Won’t be the Last

-Technology Expanding the Pool of Potentail Liable Parties
+Technology Expanding the Pool of Potential Liable Parties

 What Are Some Questions Being Raised?

 Let’s say you were in an accident while riding in an autonomous car that malfunctioned after the software contracted a virus or became hacked by an outside source.
 Who would have to pay up?
 Is it the insurance company covering the rider?
-Howmuch is the rider covered for?
+How much is the rider covered?
 Insurance is based on risk assessment, but how do you assess the risk of someone’s diving habits if a computer program is now a part of the equation?

-Then there’s the matter of the third party hacker.
+Then there’s the matter of the third-party hacker.
 Should the software engineers be held liable for their failure to protect the vehicle’s systems?
 Maybe the hacker is held liable for any and all accidents caused by their breach of the software and its systems?
-Or maybe the hacker got ahold of software access through a ride share company like Uber or Lyft?
+Or maybe the hacker got ahold of software accessible through a rideshare company like Uber or Lyft?

-How Will the Law Deal with These Questions?
+How Will the do Law Deal with These Questions?

 Due to the lack of existing case law regarding self-driving vehicles, the answers to these questions remain unclear.
 As more state governments begin to allow autonomous vehicles on the road, we’ll inevitably begin to see more accident liability theories tested in the courts.
 From there, we can only hope the law can guide this exciting new technology toward making our roads a safer place.